-As of April 24, 2015, we have approximately thirteen full-time employees.
+As of July 1, 2015, we had ten full-time employees.
 We believe that our relations with our employees are generally good.
 None of our employees is subject to collective bargaining agreements, and we are not aware of any current efforts to implement such agreements.
-Immediately after the completion of the offering, we intend to hire approximately three additional employees, including Bruce M. Rodgers and Carollinn Gould.
+Immediately after the completion of the offering, we intend to hire approximately two additional employees, Bruce M. Rodgers and Carollinn Gould.
 See "Executive Compensation-Employment Agreements."